Bronchiectasis in adults | Pūkahukahu hauā

 Chest physiotherapy

 A physiotherapist can show you how to clear your lungs of extra mucus and teach you exercises to do at home.
-You will need to do this once or twice a day.
+You'll need to do this once or twice a day.

 Pulmonary rehabilitation

 In pulmonary rehabilitation you are taught ways to improve your symptoms.
-You may be taught about your condition and ways to pace yourself and helped to start an exercise programme.
+You may learn about your condition, ways to pace yourself and how to start or continue with an exercise programme.
 Read more about pulmonary rehabilitation.

 Antibiotics

 Your doctor may prescribe a course of antibiotics if you have signs of an infection.
 It's important to finish the course even if you feel better, as stopping the antibiotics too soon could cause the infection to come back quickly.
 Often a 2-week course of antibiotics is required.
-If you have frequent chest infections, your doctor may prescribe antibiotics on a long-term basis.
+If you have frequent chest infections, you may be prescribed antibiotics to take long term.

 There are a number of things you can do to help relieve the symptoms of bronchiectasis and stop the condition getting worse.

-• Quit smoking (if you smoke) – smoking is a major irritant to your lungs and will make the condition worse.
+• Avoid smoking: Smoking irritates your lungs and will make the condition worse.

-• Vaccinations - to help protect you from some infections you can get the flu vaccination every year.
-Pneumococcal vaccination is also recommended, but this is not funded for most adults.
+• Vaccinations: To help protect you from some infections, get the flu and COVID-19 vaccination every year.
+Pneumococcal vaccination is also recommended, but this isn't funded for most adults.
 This vaccine protects you from some of the kinds of bacteria that cause pneumonia.
-Contact your GP for this.
+Contact your healthcare provider for this.

-• Chest physiotherapy should be done once or twice a day at home when you are well, and more often if you are sick.
+• Chest physiotherapy: This should be done once or twice a day at home when you are well, and more often if you're sick.

-• Exercising regularly – being physically active helps keep your chest free of infection by helping to clear the mucus.
-Aim to exercise at least 3–4 times per week.
+• Exercise regularly: Being physically active helps keep your chest free of infection by helping to clear the mucus.
+Aim to exercise at least 3 or 4 times a week.
 Any type of exercise that makes you take long, deep breaths is good.
 It’s okay if you cough during exercise.

 Bronchiectasis action plan

 If you have bronchiectasis, talk to your healthcare provider about drawing up a bronchiectasis action plan.
 This is a written document about what you need to do to manage your bronchiectasis well.
-It means you don't need to rely on remembering what your healthcare provider tells you to do.
+It means you don't need to rely solely on remembering what your healthcare provider told you to do.

 Support